memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 The highlights with respect to exceptions are:

 - **SYSRESETREQ** - Writing 1 will trigger a system reset resulting in the System Reset Handler getting invoked.
-- **PRIGROUP** - This field let's you split exception priorities into two parts known as the _group priority_ and _subpriority_.
-The setting here indicates how many bits make up the _subpriorty_.
-The _group priority_ is used to control what interrupts can preempt one another.
+- **PRIGROUP** - This field lets you split exception priorities into two parts known as the _group priority_ and _subpriority_.
+The setting here indicates how many bits make up the _subpriority_.
+The _group priority_ is used to control which interrupts can preempt one another.
 The subpriority controls the order in which exceptions in the same group will be processed.
 This field is _not_ implemented in ARMv6-M based devices.
 This can be helpful if you only want certain groups of interrupts to be able to preempt one another.

 > NOTE: In order to issue a write to this register, the `VECTKEY` field must be set to `0xFA05`.